-We assess the potential implementation of earthquake early warning (EEW) across Europe, where there is a clear need for measures that mitigate seismic risk.
-EEW systems consist of seismic networks and mathematical models/algorithms capable of real-time data telemetry that alert stakeholders (e.g., civil-protection authorities, the public), to an earthquake's nucleation seconds before shaking occurs at target sites.
-During this time, actions can be taken that might decrease detrimental impacts.
-We investigate distributions of EEW lead times available across various parts of the Euro-Mediterranean region, based on seismicity models and seismic network density.
-We then determine the potential usefulness of these times for EEW purposes, by defining their spatial relationship with population exposure, seismic hazard, and an alert accuracy proxy, using well-established earthquake-engineering tools for measuring the impacts of earthquakes.
-The mapped feasibility results demonstrate that, under certain conditions, EEW could be effective for some parts of Europe.
+We assess the potential implementation of earthquake early warning (EEW) across Europe, where there is a clear need to take effective measures for mitigating seismic risk.
+EEW systems consist of seismic networks and mathematical models/algorithms capable of real-time data telemetry that alert stakeholders (e.g., civil-protection authorities, the public), to an earthquake's nucleation seconds to minutes before strong shaking occurs at target sites.
+During this time, actions can be taken to significantly decrease detrimental impacts.
+We investigate distributions of EEW warning times available across various parts of the Euro-Mediterranean region, based on seismicity models and seismic network density.
+We then determine the risk-reduction potential of these times, by defining their spatial relationship with exposure, event-dependent vulnerability, and an alert accuracy proxy, using well-established risk-prediction tools from earthquake engineering.
+The results are quantitative EEW feasibility maps, which demonstrate that EEW could be an effective risk-mitigation tool for a significant portion of Europe.